German verbs: Verbal nouns

 Gerunds in -ung are feminine and have regular plurals in -en.
 They are formed as in English, only the ending is -ung; e.g., ableiten ‘to derive’ – Ableitung ‘derivative (ling.)’; fordern ‘to demand; claim’ – Forderung ‘credit; claim’.
-While German gerunds may have served the same function as they do in English, they now have concrete, usually technical meanings.
+While German gerunds formerly served the same function as they do in English, they now have concrete, usually technical meanings.
 Sometimes the German infinitive and gerund convey the same meaning, but this is rare (e.g. das Laugen – die Laugung, both ‘leaching, lixiviation’; das Kleben – die Klebung, both ‘chemically bonding, adhering’); usually only the infinitive carries the same meaning as an English gerund.
 Compare: